 First thing, prepare your mind.
 The first thing you can do is read a good book about it.
 Okay?
 A good book, I’m not talking about like erotica or romance novel or something.
 I’m talking about books like “Come As You Are” by Emily Nagoski.
 It’s all about science and how women’s bodies work.
 It will help you feel relief.
-You’ll feel normal, you’ll laugh, you’ll feel part of this really cool worldwide network of women who are just struggling with the same stuff.
+You’ll feel normal, you’ll laugh, and you’ll feel part of this really cool worldwide network of women who are just struggling with the same stuff.

 Another one is “Better Sex Through Mindfulness”.
 But definitely “Come As You Are” should be mandatory reading for everyone.
 Everyone who I recommend reading it really enjoys it.
 It just gets you into the right frame of mind.
 And that right frame of mind is that sex is good for you.
 I know that it often seems like a need that you provide for your husband.
-Or you think, “oh, it’s good for our marriage.
+Or you think, “Oh, it’s good for our marriage.
 It’s been so long.
 We have to do it”.
 But how does it actually benefit you?
 How can you create an experience that will benefit you?

 Schedule It Out

 Then schedule a time and let your husband know.
-You can say something like, “It’s been awhile.
+You can say something like, “It’s been a while.
 I miss connecting with you.
 Let’s just chill out together in bed without screens and without kids.
 And it probably won’t lead to anything super intense.
 I just think it would be nice for us to chill out together and spend a little time talking and connecting.”

 Prep Your Body

-Then step two is prepare your body.
+Then step two is to prepare your body.
 Prioritize your pleasure during that day.
 What are some things you can do that would enhance your daily activities, but just make them way more enjoyable?
 A nice cup of tea in the morning, maybe a nice five minutes out in fresh air, breathing.
-Maybe that’s feeling some sun on your skin, if that’s available to you in your part of the world.
+Maybe that’s feeling some sun on your skin if that’s available to you in your part of the world.
 Maybe that is having a bath or … I don’t know, there are a million things that you can do to really enhance your everyday experience.
 You don’t have to spend a ton of time or spend a lot of money.
 Okay?

 The Slippery Stuff

-Another thing is use lube, please.
+Another thing is to use lube, please.
 All women should always use lube when they’re having sex.
 Just always.
 I have a friend who makes intimate moisturizing cream.
-It’s all natural with coconut oil and shea butter as the ingredients.
+It’s all-natural with coconut oil and shea butter as the ingredients.
 Just really good.
 Any sort of oil will work.
 Even olive oil.
 The intimate moisturizer does have some nice essential oils in it, but you don’t need that fancy stuff.
 Plain coconut oil will work.
 Just to use it and use it not because there’s anything wrong with you.
 But just because it’s good for your body.
-It’s a nice way to just feel good and to ease into the experience.
+It’s a nice way to just feel good and ease into the experience.

 Keep It Light